rayshader/cp2077-red-data/README.md

 ![GitHub License](https://img.shields.io/github/license/rayshader/cp2077-red-data)
 [![Donate](https://img.shields.io/badge/donate-buy%20me%20a%20coffee-yellow)](https://www.buymeacoffee.com/lpfreelance)

-This plugin provides parsing/formatting of different data.
+This plugin provides parsing/formatting for different data formats.
 It only supports Json for now.
 It can be used with Redscript and CET.

 # Getting started